LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 | C++ | xeus-cling |
 | Octave | octave_kernel |

-You may view all your created conad environments using `conda env list`.
+You may view all your created conda environments using `conda env list`.
 To remove an environment, use `conda env remove -n your_env_name`.
+For reference, all of your created environments are stored in `/home/jovyan/.conda/envs/`.
 You can learn more about [managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and [more conda commands](https://docs.conda.io/projects/conda/en/latest/commands.html) from the linked documentation.

 ## What is a Jupyter kernel?